Office Phone: (540) 432-4570

 Modern Language Association

 American Academy of Religion

-The American Academy of Religion Chicago, November 2012.
+The American Academy of Religion, Atlanta, Georgia, November 2015.

 Mid-Atlantic American Academy of Religion, Columbia, Maryland, March, 2015

 The American Academy of Religion, San Diego, California, November 2014.

 The Conference on Christianity and Literature, Westmont College, Santa Barbara, California, May, 2014.

 New Courses Taught